Atlanta Falcons vs. Tennessee Titans Preview, Roster Battles

 Locked On Falcons: Look at the Falcons' Swing Tackle Competition Plus a Way Too Early Week 1 Preview With Locked On Eagles

 Fabian Moreau is listed ahead of Isaiah Oliver for the other cornerback spot.
-Moreau was brought in from Washington, and he has worked his way to number one on the depth chart quickly.
+Moreau was brought in from Washington, and he has worked his way to top the depth chart quickly.

-Chris Williamson has had a good camp, he's listed number two behind Terrell and should see plenty of action tonight.
+Chris Williamson has had a good camp, he's listed behind Terrell and should see plenty of action tonight.

 Special Teams: